dumpmemory/ktm/README.md

 ## Follow our tutorial

-Presented at the [Optimizing Human Learning](https://humanlearn.io) workshop in Kingston, Jamaica on June 4, 2019.
+Presented at the [Optimizing Human Learning](https://jilljenn.github.io/humanlearn) workshop in Kingston, Jamaica on June 4, 2019.

 Slides from the tutorial are available [here](https://jjv.ie/slides/tuto.pdf).
 A Jupyter notebook will be available "soon" on Binder.

 The tutorial makes you play with the models to assess **weak generalization**.
-To assess **strong generalization** and reproduce the experiments of the paper, you may want to use scikit-learn's [GroupShuffleSplit](https://scikit-learn.org/stable/modules/cross_validation.html#group-shuffle-split).
+To assess **strong generalization** and reproduce the experiments of the paper, you may want to use scikit-learn's [GroupShuffleSplit](https://scikit-learn.org/stable/modules/cross_validation.html#group-shuffle-split), cf. the [sktm.py](sktm.py) file.

 ## Install